kergoth/OE-Signatures/README.rst

 - Performance

-  - Do some profiling, see where caching will be appropriate
   - Check the memory impact of potentially using Value objects rather than the strings in the datastore.
   - In addition to caching/memoization, once we add dirty state tracking,